bokand/URLBarSizing/README.md

   + *Chrome* - Based on the viewable area not including top controls.
   + *Safari* - Based on the viewable area not including top controls.
-  + *Firefox* - Based on the viewable area not including top controls.
+  + *Firefox* - Same as the ICB area (smaller when top controls are visible; resizes when the resize event is fired).
   + *IE* - Based on the viewable area not including top controls.

 This is the one bit of good news in this story.
 However, resizing elements on the page at 60fps is a bad idea, so when are